MercersKitchen/Advanced-Computer-Science/OPP Processing_JAVA/Prototyping Objects/README.md

   - similar to the mouseClick'ed target element of "Bouncing Ball"

 Order of these programs ...
-1. Teaching Examples
+1. Teaching Examples: Students work on basic program, other algorithms
-- Moving Ball
+- Moving Ball: improved algorithm using updated understanding of slope (m =!
+1)
-- Many Ball
+- Many Ball: edge detection algorithm (simple one outside of class given) & overlap algorithm (based on searching algorithm, to be taught?)
-- MovingMany_Combination
+- MovingMany_Combination: creating black holes in Knight Time Skies or "Running Towards a Point"

 2. Student Assignment Example, guided
-- Fireworks
+- Fireworks: example code developed with students

 ---